pallets-eco/flask-security/docs/webauthn.rst

 your Flask application to a variety of authenticators including dedicated hardware (e.g. YubiKey) and devices that have cryptographic capabilities (e.g. a mobile phone with fingerprint or face id).

-This protocol is supported by all major browsers, however as of Spring 2022, few web application actually support it, and those that do normally just support using a WebAuthn key as an additional, optional, second factor.
+This protocol is supported by all major browsers, and gradually (2025) many major web applications actually support it.
+Note that those that do normally just support using a WebAuthn credential/passkey as an additional, optional, second factor.

-Note that a WebAuthn key can possibly satisfy a complete 2-factor authentication requirement - something you have and something you are (think a mobile device with face-Id).
+Note that a WebAuthn credential/passkey can possibly satisfy a complete 2-factor authentication requirement - something you have and something you are (think a mobile device with face-Id).
 Flask-Security supports this use case.

+Flask-Security uses the term WebAuthn and WebAuthn credential internally and in its JSON API.
+For the non-developer community, the term 'passkey' has become standard, so all templates and messages refer to WebAuthn credentials as passkeys.

 .. _W3C standard: https://www.w3.org/TR/webauthn-2/